daCyberpunk/dated_news/README.md

 1. Switch to the module “Extension Manager”.
 2. Get the extension
-	1. Get it from the Extension Manager: Press the “Retrieve/Update” button and search for the extension key news_calendar and import the extension from the repository.
+	1. Get it from the Extension Manager: Press the “Retrieve/Update” button and search for the extension key dated_news and import the extension from the repository.

 ##PREPARATION